Telogen/AtacAnnoR/README.md

 ### Run AtacAnnoR step by step

 - You can run AtacAnnoR step by step to see how AtacAnnoR works and modify parameters to annotate scATAC-seq cells better.
-See [this tutorial](https://telogen.github.io/Run_AtacAnnoR_step_by_step.html).
+See [this tutorial](https://telogen.github.io/AtacAnnoR/Run_AtacAnnoR_step_by_step.html).

+### AtacAnnoR “Combine and Discard” strategy

+- When multiple references' annotation results are available, AtacAnnoR applies a “Combine and Discard” strategy to discard some cells and further improve the annotation accuracy.
+See [this tutorial](https://telogen.github.io/AtacAnnoR/Combine_and_Discard.html).

+### Beta function: AtacAnnoR label corrector

+- AtacAnnoR also provide a more aggressive strategy to use the multiple references' annotation results to correct the original labels and improve accuracy.
+See [this tutorial](https://telogen.github.io/AtacAnnoR/AtacAnnoR_label_corrector.html).

 ### Run AtacAnnoR in other scATAC-seq analysis pipelines